pelegri/pelegri.github.com/ndk/components.md

 The following components are utilities:

 <a name="PCRE"/>
-**PCRE**  P
+**PCRE**
-he CRE (Perl Compatible Regular Expressions) library is a set of functions that implement regular expression pattern matching using the same syntax and semantics as Perl 5.
+The PCRE (Perl Compatible Regular Expressions) library is a set of functions that implement regular expression pattern matching using the same syntax and semantics as Perl 5.
 The ported code is available at [github.com/blackberry/PCRE](http://github.com/blackberry/PCRE).
 Also see [PCRE.org](http://pcre.org/).